Our Farmer Training Program

 Saturday: 6-7am, 8am-noon

 The apprenticeship is, at its core, a working-learning experience.
 Our primary method for teaching how to manage a farm is by giving you skills and having you perform tasks within our farm system.
-Apprentices are given an overall task list each week on Monday morning and specific tasks are then assigned by the Farm Manager throughout the week.
+Apprentices are given an overall task list each week on Monday and specific tasks are then assigned by the acting "Chief of Daily Work Strategy" throughout the week.
 All assignments are made with the needs of the farm and the specific stated needs of apprentices in mind.

 Apprentices are on a rotating chore schedule for the greenhouse, livestock, and lunch clean up.
 One week out of every three each apprentice is the chore person and responsible for:

-watering the greenhouse during the week (during work time) and on the weekend as well.
-(If you are at a CRAFT meeting the farm manager will take care of midday
+Greenhouse: The chore person is responsible for watering the greenhouse during the week (during work time) and on the weekend as well (including non-work times).
+If you are at a CRAFT meeting the Farm manager will take care of midday watering.

-making sure the cows have water, feeding & watering the pigs and chickens, and looking in on the livestock at least once per day.
-The grazing will be managed as part of the general work day.
-(If you are going to the CRAFT meeting, you will need to do livestock chores first.)
+Livestock: The chore person is responsible for making sure the cows have water, electric fences are electrified, feeding & watering the pigs and chickens, and looking in on the livestock at least once per day.
+The grazing will be managed as part of the general workday.
+If you are going to the CRAFT meeting, you will need to do livestock chores before leaving for the farm visit.

 The farm shop is open at hours that conflict with the regular work schedule.
 During our orientation, each apprentice will be assigned responsibility for one consistent shop time.
 The people who work on Tuesday and Thursday will need to work until 7:30 pm.
 The person who works on Saturday will work until 2 pm.
 Each person will be allowed comp time to make up for this responsibility.
 This comp time will need to be taken on the following afternoon (i.e. Tuesday person leaves on Wednesday at 2:30 pm, Thursday person leaves on Friday at 2:30 pm, and Saturday person leaves on Monday at 2:30 pm).